THE PRESERVATION OF THE QUR'AN

 Here we see an earlier version of verse 4:95 being edited to now include “except those who are disabled”.
 This type of change happened so often to the Qur’an that the Meccans used it as a reason to reject Muhammad.

-And when We exchange a verse in the place of another verse - and God knows very well what he is sending down - they (the Meccans) say (to Muhammad), "Thou art a mere forger!"
+And when We exchange a verse in the place of another verse - and God knows very well what he is sending down - they (the Meccans) say (to Muhammad), "You are simply inventing this".
 (Qur'an 16:101, Arberry)